Gargan666/TheGarchive/README.txt

 COMMANDS (cmd)--
 'node javascript/build-index.js' - Auto generate index.json

-reminder to myself to use 'npx serve .' to run a server locally for testing
+reminder to myself to use 'npx serve . -c serve.json' to run a server locally for testing